joelagnel/octopress-root/source/joel/index.markdown

 ---
 Hi!
 I'm Joel and I run this site!
 I'm a Linux kernel developer and work in the Android kernel team at Google.
 My interests are scheduler, tracing, synchronization and kernel internals.

 LinuxInternals.org is a resource I created as a collection of articles and resources exploring Linux Internals and Linux kernel related topics.
 At times I may write about hardware topics as well.
-I frequently conduct [meetups](https://www.meetup.com/LinuxInternals/) to discuss a particular internals topic.

 Follow me on [Twitter](https://twitter.com/joel_linux), [Google+](https://plus.google.com/102415785508850230338) and [LinkedIn](https://www.linkedin.com/in/joelagnel)